Lukk17/sky/config/k8s/Xperimantal/keycloak/keycloak_README.md

 After deployment on GCP:
 https://console.cloud.google.com/kubernetes/discovery?

-in "Services & Ingress" you can find link to external endpoint <cluster ip>:<port>
+in "Services & Ingress" you can find a link to external endpoint <cluster ip>:<port>
 ```shell
 kubectl get svc
 ```